 Frequently Asked Questions

-Due to the current situation, the Cambridge Exams Centre – Nord office is closed until further notice.
+Due to the COVID-19 crisis, the Cambridge Exams Centre – Nord office was closed until 10 August 2020.

 If the answer to your question is not given there, please use the Contact form to get in touch.
-Urgent matters will be dealt with first.
+Urgent matters will be dealt with as soon as possible.

 Please be patient if you do not get an immediate reply.